Tocopherol: Forms

 The tocotrienols have the same methyl structure at the ring and the same Greek-letter methyl notation, but differ from the analogous tocopherols by the presence of three double bonds in the hydrophobic side chain.
-The unsaturation of the tails gives tocotrienols only a single stereoisomeric carbon (and thus two possible isomers per structural formula, one of which occurs naturally), whereas tocopherols have three centers (and eight possible stereoisomers per structural formula, again, only one of which occurs naturally).
+The unsaturation of the tails gives tocotrienols only a single stereoisomeric carbon (and thus two possible isomers per structural formula, one of which occurs naturally), whereas tocopherols have three centers (and eight possible stereoisomers per structural formula, only one of which occurs naturally).

 Each form has a different biological activity.

 In general, the unnatural l-isomers of tocotrienols lack almost all vitamin activity, and half of the possible 8 isomers of the tocopherols (those with 2S chirality at the ring–tail junction) also lack vitamin activity.
 Of the stereoisomers that retain activity, increasing methylation, especially full methylation to the α-form, increases vitamin activity.
 In tocopherols, this is due to the higher binding energy of the α-tocopherol form of the vitamin to the tocopherol binding protein.

 As a food additive, tocopherol is labeled with these E numbers: E306 (tocopherol), E307 (α-tocopherol), E308 (γ-tocopherol), and E309 (δ-tocopherol).
 All of these are approved in the US, EU, and Australia and New Zealand for use as antioxidants.

 α-Tocopherol

 α-Tocopherol is the form of vitamin E that is preferentially absorbed and accumulated in humans.
+It is also the most bioactive form of tocopherol.
 The measurement of "vitamin E" activity in international units (IU) was based on fertility enhancement by the prevention of miscarriages in pregnant rats relative to α-tocopherol.

 Although the mono-methylated form ddd-γ-tocopherol is the most prevalent form of vitamin E in oils, there is evidence that rats can methylate this form to the preferred α-tocopherol, since several generations of rats retained α-tocopherol tissue levels, even when those generations were fed only γ-tocopherol through their lives.

 There are three stereocenters in α-tocopherol, so this is a chiral molecule.
 The eight stereoisomers of α-tocopherol differ in the arrangement of groups around these stereocenters.
 In the image of RRR-α-tocopherol below, all three stereocenters are in the R form.
 However, if the middle of the three stereocenters were changed (so the hydrogen was now pointing down and the methyl group pointing up), this would become the structure of RSR-α-tocopherol.
 These stereoisomers also may be named in an alternative older nomenclature, where the stereocenters are either in the d or l form.

 RRR stereoisomer of α-tocopherol, bonds around the stereocenters are shown as dashed lines (pointing down) or wedges (pointing up).